 Donald Vetter grew up in Nebraska, farming 800 acres with horses.
 It was hard work.
 So when Don came back from WWII and learned about the new agricultural uses for wartime chemicals, he jumped into the Chemical Age with both feet.
 He had one of the first pesticide sprayers in his county.

-After a few seasons, though, he saw that the newfangled inputs not only didn’t do what they were supposed to do, they were damaging his soil and killing the birds and the bees on his farm.
+After a few seasons, though, he noticed the newfangled inputs not only didn’t do what they were supposed to do, they were damaging his soil and killing the birds and the bees on his farm.
 So, one day in 1953, he quit spraying.
-He went back to the organic farming methods he’d used for years.

 Donald, and his son, David, then embarked on a four decade experiment to create a self-renewing, self-sustaining farming system.